thilinicooray/context-aware-reasoning-for-sr/README.md

 ## Preparing the environment

 1. Our implementation is in PyTorch running on GPUs.
-Use the provided env/car4sr.yml to create a virtual environment using Anaconda.
+Use the provided [car4sr.yml](env/car4sr.yml) to create a virtual environment using Anaconda.
 2. Download imSitu image set from http://imsitu.org (we use the resized image set)
-3. Annotations updated with top 2000 nouns are in imSitu folder.
+3. Annotations updated with top 2000 nouns are in [imSitu](imSitu) folder.

 ## Implementation Details